decodingchris/promptmetrics/README.md

 ---

 `PromptMetrics` is a professional-grade Python toolkit for the rigorous evaluation of Large Language Model (LLM) prompts.
-It provides a flexible, reproducible, and cost-effective framework for measuring prompt performance against academic benchmarks like [Humanity's Last Exam (HLE)](https://huggingface.co/datasets/cais/hle), including **full support for multi-modal (vision) questions**.
+It provides a flexible, reproducible, and cost-effective framework for measuring prompt performance against academic benchmarks like **[GPQA](https://huggingface.co/datasets/idavidrein/gpqa)** and **[Humanity's Last Exam (HLE)](https://huggingface.co/datasets/cais/hle)**, including full support for multi-modal (vision) questions where applicable.

 This tool is designed for serious prompt engineering research.
 It allows you to:
 -   **Test any prompt** against standardized, version-controlled datasets, including vision benchmarks.